clemak27/linux_setup/README.md

 ## About

 This Repo contains the config for my Desktop PC (`argentum`) and my Laptop(`silfur`).
-Both are running Fedora Kionite and use Nix as package manager.
+Both are running Fedora Kinoite and use Nix as package manager.
 This means I have a base system and GUI applications that are automatically updated, and a declarative terminal config for my tastes and needs.